evolving-plants/experiments/README.md

   - [✓] Adjust the seedpod sizes
   - [✓] Make the seedpod appear when the seedpod opens, as the flower grows
   - [✓] Make seedpod grow in between front and back petals
+  -
+  - [ ] Fix: the leaves on plants in new seson are not coming like the parent plant
   - [ ] streamline the organisation
   - [ ] can we make a clock function that keeps increasing time and is used to set the flow?
   - [ ] Eventually make a slider to speed up and slow down time